Pennies from Heaven

 The inciting incident occurs at 14 minutes when Arthur meets Eileen Everson, a shy innocent schoolteacher, in a music store.
 He's immediately attracted to her vulnerability and sees an opportunity to live out the romantic fantasy the songs promise.
 She represents escape from his miserable marriage..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This demonstrates the protagonist's commitment to Arthur seduces Eileen in an elaborate fantasy musical sequence.
+This indicates the protagonist's commitment to Arthur seduces Eileen in an elaborate fantasy musical sequence.
 This active choice to pursue the affair launches him into Act 2, where he must navigate the consequences of living out his fantasy while reality closes in., moving from reaction to action.

 The Collapse moment at 81 minutes (75% through) represents the emotional nadir.
 Here, Arthur is mistakenly identified and arrested for the murder of the blind girl, a crime he didn't commit.
 This represents the "whiff of death" - Arthur will literally die for this.
 His fantasies have led to complete destruction; the innocent simpleton subplot merges with his fate., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.